 The seeds of Plantain may be difficult to harvest, but they worth the trouble as they can reduce blood cholesterol levels and are also widely used as a natural laxative.

 Plantain poultices have been used for centuries to promote the healing of bites, stings, sores and wounds.
 The plant is rich in tannin, which helps draw tissues together to stop bleeding.
 You can make a simple poultice by crushing fresh leaves then applying it to the infected area.
-Replace with fresh crushed leaves every day, until the wound heals.
+Replace with freshly crushed leaves every day, until the wound heals.

 The plant can also be used as a cough syrup and the recipe below was often used by my grandmother to treat coughs, sore throat, diarrhea or fatigue.